Janosia/redis-from-scratch/README.md

    ./server
    ```
-    Server runs on port 1234
+    Server runs on port : whatever (I have no idea)

 2. **Build client, then run it**